endail/snopes-rating-bot/README.md

 ### APP_ENABLED

-> If 0, app will exit immediately.
-Set to 1 to enable.
+> If False, app will exit immediately.
+Set to True to enable.

 ### APP_SNOPES_RATING_FILE